 By multiplying \eqref{eqn:elliptic} with an arbitrary test function $v\in \mathcal{H}_{QP}^1(\mathbb{R}^d)$ and integrating over $\mathbb{R}^d$, we can apply an integration by parts, taking into account that the boundary integral vanishes (see \cite[Lemma 3.4]{jiang2024high}).
 This leads to the variational formulation associated with \eqref{eqn:elliptic}: seek $u\in\mathcal{H}^{1}_{QP}(\mathbb{R}^d)$ such that

-where the bilinear form $\alpha(\cdot, \cdot): \mathcal{H}^{1}_{QP}(\mathbb{R}^d)\times \mathcal{H}^{1}_{QP}(\mathbb{R}^d)\to\mathbb{R}$ is defined as
+where the bilinear form $\mathcal{B}(\cdot, \cdot): \mathcal{H}^{1}_{QP}(\mathbb{R}^d)\times \mathcal{H}^{1}_{QP}(\mathbb{R}^d)\to\mathbb{R}$ is defined as

 The solution to \eqref{eqn:variational} is not unique and can be determined up to a constant.
-To address the non-uniqueness of the solution, we impose the assumption that $u$ has a mean value of zero.
+To address the non-uniqueness of the solution, we impose the assumption that $u$ has zero mean value.
 This allows us to define the space

 equipped with $\mathcal{H}_{QP}^1(\mathbb{R}^d)$-norm.
 The revised variational problem for \eqref{eqn:elliptic} is now as follows: find $u\in\overline{\mathcal{H}}^{1}_{QP}(\mathbb{R}^d)$ such that